Mechanical Engineering & Materials Science

 E37 MEMS 5506 Experimental Methods in Solid Mechanics

-Current experimental methods to measure mechanical properties of materials are covered.
+Current experimental methods to measure mechanical properties of materials will be covered.
 Lectures include theoretical principles, measurement considerations, data acquisition and analysis techniques.
 Lectures are complemented by laboratory sections using research equipment such as biaxial testing machines, pressure myographs, indentation devices for different scales, and viscometers.

 Credit 3 units.
 EN: BME T, TU